LLGwinn/CalculateEverything/frontend/calc-everything/README.md

 Currently operational:
 > **Plain old calculator**<br>
 > Exactly what it sounds like - basic math functions.<br>
-> Still working on the 'memory' functions, but everything else should work.
-Please let me know if it doesn't.

 Coming soon:
 > **Loan calculator**<br>